 - School Based Pupil Support Meetings which are held termly.

 - Children on a Statement of SEN* or an EHC* (see below) will have an annual review to assess the suitability and effectiveness of this process.

 At these meetings (and through other means) we clearly share what can be done by families at home to support the learning at school.

 We host curriculum evenings/ daytime events to help families understand how they can best support their child’s needs.
-A programme of events has been timetabled for 2017-2018.

 Should more regular contact be required, our staff will make suitable arrangements to ensure this is put in place.
 We strongly believe that the best outcomes for children occur when parents/carers work in partnership with school.